 Kelly L. Corbett -owner/shepherdess/fiberartist

-Our Maine yarns are created from fibers selectively purchased from several, fellow Maine fiber farms.
+Our Farm Blend Yarns are created from a base of Romney wool combined with fibers selectively purchased from several, fellow New England fiber farms.
 We are proud to support local farmers by purchasing their wool.

 We purchase only clean, healthy fleeces -meaning we have developed a relationship with the farmers and know that they take good care of their animals nutritionally and humanely.